Aliases for FZD3 Gene

 GeneCards Summary for FZD3 Gene

 FZD3 (Frizzled Class Receptor 3) is a Protein Coding gene.
-Diseases associated with FZD3 include Substance-Induced Psychosis and Congenital Hydrocephalus.
-Among its related pathways are Axon guidance and HTLV-I infection.
-GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
-An important paralog of this gene is FZD10.
+Diseases associated with FZD3 include Fallopian Tube Serous Adenocarcinoma and Hydrocephalus.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
+An important paralog of this gene is FZD6.

 UniProtKB/Swiss-Prot Summary for FZD3 Gene